AND THEN THERE WERE NONE

 By Agatha Christie

-Directed by Rachael Redler
+Directed by Lindsay Kennedy

 OPEN CALL AUDITIONS

-Auditions will be held at Prairie Baptist Church, 75th and Roe Blvd. in Prairie Village, KS, in the Fellowship Hall (lower level entrance).
+Auditions will be held at Prairie Baptist Church, 75th and Roe Blvd. in Prairie Village.

 WHEN YOU ARRIVE: